zcaspall/stability-scene-creator/README.md

 Right now the backend consists of just a call to the api, but in the future we hope to be able to store the seeds of the generated images.
 This way the generated images can be used in other scenes allowing the user to have reocurring characters within scenes or add characters to already existing scenes.
 ![image](https://github.com/zcaspall/stability-scene-creator/assets/55821382/b46310d9-09b4-47a8-a73e-558d7697dd72)
 This is the call to the api.
 It sends back an image binary which is then displayed in place of the canvas.
+## Conclusion
+We were successful in creating a functional prototype that demonstrates the power of generative models in situations such as generating scenes on the fly from human input.
+In the future we hope to take this project further, the first step is to improve upon the human interface whether that be by upgrading the canvas on the application or switching to a different way of getting the human input that is still quick and intuitive.
+We also want to improve upon the image generation itself, hopefully add some color to the output image.
+We will look into any kind of performance increase we might get by switching from the REST api to Stability AI's GRPC client.
+This would give us more control over the model, but also add additional hurdles in terms of the computing going on in the backend which in the end could slow down our application.